Edmondchong/Edmond_Project_3/README.md

-### ⚠️ This repository contains a 'DEMO' version only.
+### ⚠️ This repository contains a "DEMO" version only.

-### ⚠️The "Complete Project" — with full training pipelines (k-fold cross-validation, evaluation metrics, deployment and more) is KEPT PRIVATE to prevent unauthorized copying on the OPEN INTERNET.
+### ⚠️The "Complete Project" — with full training pipelines (k-fold cross-validation, evaluation metrics & more) is KEPT PRIVATE to prevent unauthorized copying on the OPEN INTERNET.

 ### 🤝 Full access can be HAPPILY SHARED 'Upon Recruiter Request' to showcase my Full-Stack AI & LLM skills.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------